dorkamotorka/kubearmor-vault/README.md

 This alone can compromise the availability of your services that depend on these secrets, potentially resulting in significant financial and operational impacts.

-The code in this repository, show you how you can harden the security using KubeArmor.
+The code in this repository, demonstrates how you can harden the security of HashiCorp Vault using KubeArmor.

 <img width="1181" alt="Screenshot 2024-10-17 at 3 05 34 PM" src="https://github.com/user-attachments/assets/b4d6f915-4ffd-4b69-8457-277fb37cf3ea">